Pick-Up Photography

 • any other supporting documentation.

-For MFA Thesis, all requests must be submitted to the Head of Production no later than the end of the spring semester.
-For BFA Thesis, all requests must be submitted to the Head of Production no later than the day of the first cut screening.
+For MC projects, all requests must be submitted to the MFA Head of Production no later than the end of the spring semester.
+For FC projects, all requests must be submitted to the BFA Head of Production no later than the day of the first cut screening.

 The Head of Production’s decision on whether to approve or deny a pick-up photography request is final.